 But I will share with you what helped me overcome the oppressive forces that pressed my chest firm against my bed for days, unscrewed the cap of my hope tank, dragged that Pollyanna out of the tank by the hair, stabbed her until she whipped that endlessly optimistic smile off her face, and then spread her body parts to the four corners of the world.

 Yeah, it was violent.
 Our minds ARE violent against ourselves.
 We would NEVER yank anyone by the hair and murder their inner hopes and dreams.
 But we would do it to ourselves.
+More specifically, part(s) of us do it to the other part(s) of us.
 Why?
-Because that's the natural mechanism of the mind.
+Because that's the natural mechanism of the ego-mind.

 The Mind Bowing to the Soul